-We have audited the financial statements of Grace Brethren Investment Foundation, Inc. (Foundation) (d/b/a Grace Financial), which comprise the statements of financial position as of December 31, 2022, 2021, and 2020, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Grace Brethren Investment Foundation, Inc. (d/b/a Grace Financial) (Foundation), which comprise the statements of financial position as of December 31, 2023, 2022, and 2021, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Grace Brethren Investment Foundation, Inc. as of December 31, 2022, 2021, and 2020, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Grace Brethren Investment Foundation, Inc. (d/b/a Grace Financial) as of December 31, 2023, 2022, and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.